 - 20 passenger, super-stretch Escalade: $150–$200 per hour with a four-hour minimum

 Renting a party bus, limo or SUV means renting the experience.
-As a client, you are not only paying for the one-way, multistop or round-trip ride, you are also paying for the driver’s time to and from the business depot, the time spent prepping the vehicle prior to departure and cleaning it after.
-If you rent during a busy time, you may also pay extra to make up for the fact that the company cannot take other jobs during that time period.
+Clients are not only paying for the one-way, multi-stop or round-trip ride, but they are also paying for the driver’s time to and from the business depot, the time spent prepping the vehicle prior to departure and cleaning it after.
 For example, it takes SW Limo drivers an hour and a half to get ready for a job before they even pick up the customer—so a one-hour ride in the vehicle requires almost three hours of work.

 During busy times, clients may also pay extra to make up for the fact that the company cannot take other jobs during that same time period.
 If you require a pickup at an airport or a meet and greet service for a wedding party, that may also add to the overall time (and cost) of the party bus rental.